 One million Londoners experience mental ill health each year.
-Out of those, 75 per cent with low level symptoms do not receive any form of treatment.
+Seventy five percent of those with low level symptoms do not receive any form of treatment.
 Many of these people, without timely help, will go on to develop a more serious issue.
 LDMW aims to reach this group of people, help them understand their needs and access services that can help them improve and maintain good mental wellbeing.

-Our programme team to date has undertaken ethnographic discovery work, scoped methodologies for achieving the stated aims from this insight, created a viable agile programme of work and identified, procured and contracted with high quality digital agencies.
+Our team, working with Tower Hamlets (the lead CCG) has undertaken ethnographic discovery work, scoped methodologies for achieving the stated aims from this and identified, procured and contracted with high-quality digital agencies.
 Alpha and beta service versions have been developed, with full testing by the target users.
 The first app is for people aged 21-45 with difficulties in sleeping.

 We have developed appropriate policies to support the programme, including clinical governance and online safety.
 Additionally, we have successfully managed all stakeholders, including Public Health England, Healthy London Partnership, the London Mayor’s office and London councils.

 Predicted savings across the health and care system in excess of £85 million

 Initial research suggests that LDMW will create direct and indirect cost savings across the health and care system in excess of £85 million, in additions to helping a cohort of patients that is currently unsupported and empowering them to access timely treatment.